cdni0.trtworld.com_w960_h540_q75_52564_118_1553726376060.jpg

 Snippet from Wikipedia: Hagia Sophia

-Hagia Sophia (lit.
-'Holy Wisdom'; Turkish: Ayasofya; Greek: Ἁγία Σοφία, romanized: Hagía Sofía; Latin: Sancta Sapientia), officially the Hagia Sophia Grand Mosque (Turkish: Ayasofya-i Kebir Cami-i Şerifi), is a mosque and former church serving as a major cultural and historical site in Istanbul, Turkey.
-The last of three church buildings to be successively erected on the site by the Eastern Roman Empire, it was completed in AD 537.
-The site was a Greek Orthodox church from AD 360 to 1453, except for a brief time as a Latin Catholic church between the Fourth Crusade and 1261.
-After the fall of Constantinople in 1453, it served as a mosque until 1935, when it became a museum.
-In 2020, the site once again became a mosque.
+Hagia Sophia (Turkish: Ayasofya; Ottoman Turkish: آیا صوفیا; Greek: Ἁγία Σοφία, romanized: Hagía Sophía; Latin: Sancta Sapientia; lit.'Holy Wisdom'), officially the Hagia Sophia Grand Mosque (Turkish: Ayasofya-i Kebir Cami-i Şerifi; Ottoman Turkish: آیا صوفیه کبیر جامع شریفى), is a mosque and former church serving as a major cultural and historical site in Istanbul, Turkey.
+The last of three church buildings to be successively erected on the site by the Eastern Roman Empire, it was completed in AD 537, becoming the world's largest interior space and among the first to employ a fully pendentive dome.
+It is considered the epitome of Byzantine architecture and is said to have "changed the history of architecture".
+From its dedication in 360 until 1453 Hagia Sophia served as the cathedral of Constantinople in the Byzantine liturgical tradition, except for the period 1204–1261 when the Latin Crusaders installed their own hierarchy.
+After the fall of Constantinople in 1453, it served as a mosque, having its minarets added soon after.
+The site became a museum in 1935, and was redesignated as a mosque in 2020.
+In 2024, the upper floor of the mosque began to serve as a museum once again.

 The followings have been registered under the category Hagia Sophia.